 Mean Opinion Score (MOS)

 As an opinion-based metric, the MOS was once completely sourced from human feedback.
 As it applies to VoIP, it is sourced from algorithmic analysis of three different metrics (listening quality, conversational quality, and transmission quality) to give a score between 0 (or incoherent) and 5 (excellent quality).
 In business, the higher the quality of your calls, the better.

 Quality of Service (QoS)

 Similarly to the MOS, your VoIP solution’s QoS is a major factor in how successful your implementation of VoIP can be considered, and is heavily influenced by your available bandwidth.

-Jitter is the term used to describe any delays in the delivery of data packets over a network, creating choppy or lagging sound transmission.
-These packets are usually delivered at a fairly consistent rate, which is what you want.
+Jitter is the term used to describe any delays in the delivery of data packets over a network.
+Thus, creating choppy or lagging sound transmission.
+You usually want to receive these packets at a fairly consistent rate, which is ideal.

 Latency (or Ping Rate)

 This is the delay that results from information moving from one point to another, measured in milliseconds.
-This should be a fairly consistent and small number, but there are events known as MS spikes, where the time it takes for a signal (known as a ping) to be sent somewhere on the Internet and back from your network.
+This should be a fairly consistent and small number.
+However, there are events known as MS spikes.
+This is the time it takes for a signal (known as a ping) to be sent somewhere on the Internet and back from your network.
 Bigger numbers here can be problematic.

-When you are working with VoIP (or any other type of broadcasting) compression can help a little, but it can also cause degradation to your audio quality.
-When you’re making a call, you can decrease the quality to use less bandwidth, which makes the call harder to understand (defeating the purpose).
+When you are working with VoIP (or any other type of broadcasting) compression can help a little.
+However, it can also cause degradation to your audio quality.
+When you’re making a call, you can decrease the quality to use less bandwidth.
+This makes the call harder to understand (defeating the purpose).
 A little compression is okay, but you don’t want to sacrifice the sound quality too much.
 In order to limit the compression that your data undergoes, you need to be sure to have enough bandwidth to accommodate it.